Catch Me If You GPT: Tutorial on Deepfake Texts

 image

 Saranya Venkatraman is a Ph.D. student at The Pennsylvania State University, working under the guidance of Dr. Dongwon Lee in the College of Information Sciences and Technology.
 Her research focuses on using psycholinguistics theories and theories of human cognition to inform natural language processing techniques, with a focus on deepfake text detection and deepfake text obfuscation.
-She also contributed to and presented a Tutorial on Artificial Text Detection at the INLG conference, in July 2022 and has published in top-tier conferences like EACL and EMNLP.
-More details of her research can be found at: https://saranya-ven.github.io/.
+She also contributed to and presented a Tutorial on Artificial Text Detection at the INLG conference, in July 2022 and has published in top-tier conferences like AAAI, EMNLP, EACL, NAACL, and CHI.
+More details of her research can be found at: https://saranya-venkatraman.github.io/.
 E-mail: saranyav@psu.edu

 image

-Thai Le is an Assistant Professor at The University of Mississippi since 2022.
-Before starting at the University of Mississippi, he worked at Amazon Alexa and obtained his doctorate degree from The Pennsylvania State University.
+Thai Le is joining the Department of Computer Science at Indiana University as an Assistant Professor.
+He has been an Assistant Professor at the University of Mississippi, worked at Amazon Alexa, and obtained his doctorate from The Pennsylvania State University.
 He has published several relevant works at top-tier conferences such as KDD, ICDM, ACL, EMNLP, and Web Conference.
 He is also one of the Instructors in a similar Tutorial presented at the Web conference in April 2023 and the 2023 NSF Cybersecurity Summit in October 2023.
 In general, he researches the trustworthiness of machine learning and AI, with a focus on explainability and adversarial robustness of machine learning models.
-He also contributed to the adversarial NLP open-source repository TextAttack1, which will be used to demonstrate the authorship obfuscation section of the tutorial.
 More details of his research can be found at: https://lethaiq.github.io/tql3.
-E-mail: thaile@olemiss.edu
+E-mail: leqthai.vn@gmail.com

 image